itzmanish/grep-go/README.md

 - [x] Package test

 ### Instruction to install and use
+> Important: It seems like you need to have go version >= 1.16.
+With github action build is failing on go version 1.15 because of io/fs package.
+I will fix this later.
 ```
 $ go build -o grep
 $ ./grep search_string input_file -o output_file
 ```

 ---

 **NOTE**

 This cli have all the features above mentioned.
 If input_file not provide cli gets input from Standard input.